-No matter what your business, when your main office is your work truck, SUV or cargo van, you need to stay organized in order to keep it moving.
-When traveling between customers from job to job, it’s easy for your work truck or van interior to easily become dirty, disorganized, and in a general disarray.
+When your main office is your work truck, SUV, or cargo van, you must stay organized so you can keep moving, no matter what your business.
+When traveling from job to job, it’s easy for your work truck or van interior to become dirty, disorganized, and in general disarray.
 But have no fear!
 We’ve got you covered.

-If you own a work van or truck, you already know the three most important service/maintenance checks to keep your vehicle running smoothly (and to maintain its resale value): regular oil changes, proper coolant levels, and healthy tires.
+If you own a work van or truck, you already know the three most important service/maintenance checks that keep your vehicle running smoothly: oil changes, proper coolant levels, and healthy tires.
 While these are must-dos for any work truck or van, your vehicle’s resale value also depends on its interior maintenance.

 1. Organize, organize, organize.